-New Toyota electric SUV teased
+New Toyota electric SUV teased: reveal set for April

-Toyota's new electric car will be about the same size as its RAV4 SUV, albeit most likely with a longer wheelbase and shorter overhangs.
-Based on an all-new electric-car platform co-developed with Subaru, the car is likely to be offered in a similar form from that manufacturer, too – something that seems to be confirmed by comparing Toyota's line drawing with a recent Subaru concept car.
+Previous concept renderings, first seen in 2019, depict a range of similarly designed models (above).
+Based on an all-new electric-car platform co-developed with Subaru, the cars are likely to be offered in a similar form from that manufacturer, too – something that seems to be confirmed by comparing Toyota's previews with a recent Subaru concept car.

+Speaking to DrivingElectric, Toyota Europe’s executive vice-president Matt Harrison said the new electric model would be slightly more expensive than the RAV4, but would also occupy a similar part of the brand's line-up.
 “The size is similar to RAV4,” Harrison said, “so between RAV4, which is already available as a hybrid and plug-in hybrid, and this product as a zero-emissions option, we’ve pretty much got this covered.
 Customers would choose between these two vehicles in our portfolio."

-Best electric motorbikes 2021
+Best electric SUVs 2021